sebwolf-de/fsi_tools/README.md

 * Type ``python ex_laplace.py``.

 ### Everyday workflow with git ###
-The use should get some basic git knowledge him self.
+The user should get some basic git knowledge [him self](http://git-scm.com/book/en/v2).
 On top of my head I am writing the basic daily git workflow.
 First you want to update your repository, this is done pulling the latest modifications from the origin and branch master.
 ```
 #!shell
 git pull origin master